How Annuities Play a Role in Medicare Planning

 For individuals who lack a pension or are concerned about market fluctuations affecting their retirement savings, annuities can provide peace of mind by ensuring that healthcare costs are met consistently.
 Some people also use this income to help pay for services not covered by Original Medicare, such as dental, vision, and hearing care.

 To get the most benefit, it's important to carefully consider the timing and structure of annuity payouts.
 If payments begin during the period used to calculate IRMAA surcharges, they could push your income over the threshold and trigger higher premiums.
+You can also explore smart tax planning strategies to lower your Medicare costs.
 Working with a financial advisor can help align your annuity strategy with your Medicare planning, potentially minimizing tax implications and avoiding unexpected costs.

 Should You Use Annuities in Your Medicare Plan?